Football Stadium Insurance

 - If you change your team name, you will have to reapply and make a full payment.

 The coverage under our policy is limited to “game day” and “practice” on fields that are on file with the company.
 Our policy has been referred to as “Game Day” or “Stadium” insurance.
-Our policy does not cover travel, cheerleader, community activities or other non-sports activities.
+Our policy does not cover travel, cheerleader, half-time spectator performances/activities, community activities or other non-sports activities.
 Selling of alcoholic beverages at your event is not covered and is an additional cost.
 We provide the coverage you need to secure a field to practice and play on.

 We DO NOT provide coverage for injury to your sport participants, or lawsuits that might arise from those injuries.
 The policy does cover lawsuits arising out of injuries to spectators for which you may be legally liable.